alectunbridge/apprentice-boot-camp-improving-code/docs/_posts/0006-01-01-set-up-codacy.md

 * Activate Codacy for your fork
 * Wait for it to analyse your code
 * Filter to your language and read through the results
+* ⚠️ Don’t change the code at this stage to fix issues! ⚠️

+Notes: Changing the code will impact the code review exercise.
-Notes: Super easy, but hosted systems are more complex.
+    Super easy, but hosted systems are more complex.
     Was it useful?
     Did you find anything that you’d missed in the code smell exercise, or reviewing manually?